apatsika/DataSafe/provision-audit.md

 # Provision Audit and Alert Policies

 ## Introduction
-This lab shows you how to provision audit and alert policies on your Autonomous Database by using the Activity Auditing feature in Oracle Data Safe.
+This lab shows you how to provision audit and alert policies on your Oracle Database by using the Activity Auditing feature in Oracle Data Safe.

 Estimated Lab Time: 20 minutes

-### Objectives
+## Objectives

 In this lab, you'll: